shehandezen/Capstone-Project/README.md

-# Capstone-Project
+# School Information System
-Re-implement capstone project using python
+upgraded version of the Uom capstone project.